UPDATED JAN 5, 2022 • 5 MIN READ

 The following details are required when using the logbook method:

 Expenses like fuel, servicing, and other running costs can be claimed using the same percentage above - eg if your business use percentage is 50%, your running costs can be deducted at the same 50% rate.
-Make sure you keep all receipts associated with those expenses, as these will be used to justify your claims to the ATO or your employer!
+Make sure you keep all receipts associated with those expenses together with your car log being up to date, as these will be used to justify your claims to the ATO or your employer!

 Don’t forget - If you're claiming your car expenses as a tax deduction, you can only use the logbook method to claim expenses for a car that you own.
 The ATO will require evidence that you own the car to approve any car expense deductions.
 On the positive side, depreciation is also accounted for under the logbook method - calculated at 25% of the recorded value for your vehicle.

 To submit a claim using the actual costs method, you need to collect the same information as you would in using the logbook method.

 The only difference with the actual costs method is that you are required to record all of your expenses and mileage throughout the year, as your deduction is based on your actual costs.
 Compare this to the logbook method, where you are able to calculate your deduction based on any 12 week period.

 Under the cents per kilometre method, the records you need to keep are much more straightforward.
 Whether your employer is reimbursing your expenses or you are claiming a tax deduction, your requirements are simple.
 You will need to add to your car log:

 If you are using the cents per kilometre method for your tax return, you will also need to show evidence that you own the car, as the standard rate accounts for ownership costs including depreciation, registration, insurance, fuel, and maintenance.